code-and-effect/codeandeffect.com/products/effective-gems-for-ruby-on-rails.md

   have helped us out many times.
 Now, it’s our turn to give back: we’ve built effective_gems to streamline common features on many of our web applications.
 They’ve certainly helped us, and we think they can help you too.'
-meta_description: The effective_gems offer solutions for common hurdles faced by Ruby on Rails developers.
+description: The effective_gems offer solutions for common hurdles faced by Ruby on Rails developers.
 ---
 Watch Code and Effect co-founder Matthew Riemer give a presentation about using the effective gems to quickly and consistently develop Ruby on Rails applications: